Prepared Meals Community Grant Application

 Prepared Meal Community Grant Items Examples

-Perishable and Non-Perishable Food Meat, Vegetables, Fruit, Grains, Legumes, and Healthy Beverages
+Perishable and Non-Perishable Food Meat, Vegetables, Fruit, Grains, Legumes, and Healthy Beverages, Prepared Meals (Distributor Only)

 Food Containers and Utensils Reusable meal containers, Plastic plates, Cups, Bowls, Utensils, Napkins